luelvira/dotfiles/vimrc.md

 This rules enable in this order:

-1. read the first of last line with vim setting for the current buffer
+1. Read the first of last line with vim setting for the current buffer
 2. Display numbers
-3. Disable mermant highlight after search something
+3. Disable highlight after search something
 4. Allow incremental search
 5. Disable mouse
 6. Disable wrap lines